rizac/stream2segment/README.md

 ### Installation

 #### Prerequisites
-(the following lines might be skipped if everything is correctly already setup.
-If you do, in case of problems refer to the Notes below)
+The following system packages are required: `git python-pip python2.7-dev libpng-dev libfreetype6-dev build-essential gfortran libatlas-base-dev libxml2-dev libxslt-dev` If you want to be (almost) sure beforehand not to encounter problems, you can install them by typing:
 ```
 sudo apt-get update
 sudo apt-get upgrade gcc
 sudo apt-get install git python-pip python2.7-dev libpng-dev libfreetype6-dev \
 	build-essential gfortran libatlas-base-dev libxml2-dev libxslt-dev
 ```
+However, you can also skip this section and get back here in case of problems (see also the section Installation Notes in case)

-#### Python tools and dependances
+#### Python tools and dependencies
 We strongly recomend to use python virtual environment.
 Install python virtual environment
 ```
 sudo pip install virtualenv
 ```

-Clone repository to a specific folder of your choice (`cd` into that folder first)
+Clone repository to a specific folder of your choice:
 ```
 git clone https://github.com/rizac/stream2segment.git
 ```
-Activate virtualenv, move to package folder:
+and move into package folder:
 ```
 cd stream2segment
 ```